digitalbreed/jquery.fbmessenger/README.md

 | `('message', user, text, options)` | Creates a new message sent by user with symbolic name `user` with text `text` and (optional) timestamp `options.timestamp` (must be type `Date`).
 | `('typingIndicator', options)` | Enables the typing indicator for the left user.
 It remains turned on until a new message is sent by the left user.
 | `('showQuickReplies', quickReplies, options)` | Moves the quick reply options into view, where `quickReplies` is an array of strings.
+| `('scrollQuickReplies', quickReplyIndex, options)` | Scrolls the quick reply with the given index into view.
 | `('selectQuickReply', quickReplyIndex, options)` | Selects the quick reply with index `quickReplyIndex`.
 | `('showButtonTemplate', text, buttons, options)` | Shows a button template with the given buttons, where `buttons` is an array of strings.
 | `('selectButtonTemplate', buttonIndex, options)` | Selects the button with index `buttonIndex`.